aswdBatch/aswdBatch/README.md

 - 👋 Hi, I’m @aswdBatch
-- 👀 I’m interested in Batch and gD
+- 👀 I’m interested in Batch and GD
 - 🌱 I’m currently learning how to do stuff in cmd
 - 💞️ I’m looking to collaborate on Batchproducts
 - 📫 How to reach me: Emailbot00noreply@gmail.com